Quantum simulation with hybrid tensor networks

-Here we show how to connect quantum and classical tensors to form a hybrid tensor.
+Here, we show how to connect quantum and classical tensors to form a hybrid tensor.
 When connecting two tensors, being either classical or quantum, we follow the conventional rule for tensor contraction.
 While the mathematical definition of tensor contraction of a hybrid tensor network is consistent with the conventional definition, its practical meaning can be different.
-Depending on whether the tensor and the index are quantum or classical, there are five different cases under contraction.
-To ease the explanation, w.o.l.g., we consider contraction of rank-2 classical tensors and rank-($n+1$) quantum tensors.
+Depending on whether the tensor and the index are quantum or classical, there are five different cases under contraction, as shown in Fig. \ref{fig:QansatzContraction}.
+To ease the explanation, without loss of generality, we consider the contraction of rank-2 classical tensors and rank-($n+1$) quantum tensors.
 We also use $\dots$ to abbreviate the quantum indices when they are not contracted.

 \begin{itemize} \item Case 1: quantum tensor (contracted index: classical) \& classical tensor (contracted index: classical).

 First, we combine a quantum tensor $\psi_{\dots}^{i_1}$ with a classical tensor $\alpha^{i_1,i_2}$ to form a new rank-$(n+1)$ tensor,